-The COVID-19 pandemic, which onset early in 2020, remains a dominant consideration for the agency's priorities in 2021 and 2022 and for its budget for those years.
+The COVID-19 pandemic, which onset early in 2020, remains a dominant consideration for the 2021-2022 agency priorities and its budget.
 The spread of COVID-19 has presented a multitude of challenges to the credit union industry and the NCUA, from the economic downturn and its impacts on individuals, business and institutions, to legislation such as the CARES act, to how the NCUA operates, to new cybersecurity concerns.
-The impacts of COVID-19 are most readily apparent in the 2021 - 2022 budget due to the shift to remote/off-site supervision and work, which reduces travel expenses but also increases certain other expenses such as information technology.
+The impacts of COVID-19 are most readily apparent in the 2021-22 budget due to the shift to remote/off-site supervision and work, which reduces travel expenses but also increases certain other expenses such as information technology.

 The 2021 - 2022 budget includes funding for the NCUA to increase permanent staffing in critical areas necessary to operate as an effective federal financial regulator capable of addressing emerging issues.
-Importantly, the agency has made efforts through 2020 to fill examination-related positions, so that NCUA is best prepared to address the economic impacts from the ongoing COVID-19 pandemic.
+Importantly, the agency has made efforts through 2020 to fill examination-related positions, so that NCUA is best prepared to address the economic impacts from the ongoing COVID-19 situation.
 The NCUA employees are the agency's most valuable resource for achieving its mission, and the agency is committed to a workplace and a workforce with integrity, accountability, transparency, inclusivity, and proficiency.
 We will continue investing in the workforce through training and development, helping employees develop the tools they need to do their work effectively.

-The 2021 - 2022 budget also invests in a number of agency priorities, including: the Advancing Communities through Credit, Education, Stability, and Support or ACCESS initiative focused on financial inclusion; increased use of off-site examinations work and data analytics through the Virtual Examination project; deployment of the MERIT system to all examiners; ongoing implementation of examination priorities updated in response to the COVID-19 pandemic; regulatory reform initiatives; and efforts to implement organizational efficiencies.
+The 2021 - 2022 budget also invests in a number of agency priorities, including: the Advancing Communities through Credit, Education, Stability, and Support, or ACCESS, initiative focused on financial inclusion; increased use of off-site examinations work and data analytics through the Virtual Examination project; deployment of the MERIT system to all examiners; ongoing implementation of examination priorities updated in response to the COVID-19 pandemic; regulatory reform initiatives; and efforts to implement organizational efficiencies.
 The NCUA expects these efforts will result in a more effective organization.